connxio/docs/docs/Transformation/data-collection.md

 ## Retry

-Data collection is currently using the linear retry described on the [Retry](/retry) page.
-This may change in the future as we are looking into enabling back-off retry.
+Data collection is currently using the backoff retry described on the [Retry](/retry) page.

 ## Advanced error handling